picotech/picosdk-ps9300-python-examples/README.md

 ### Installing the python driver wrapper

 A COM object driver wrapper created using the win32 module for the *PicoSample* COM object is included in these examples.
-This is require for running these examples to be able to communicate with the COM object to control the 9000 series device.
+This is required for running these examples to be able to communicate with the COM object to control the 9000 series device.

 ### Programmer's Guides

-You can download Programmer's Guides providing a description of the API functions for the 9000 series from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download Programmer's Guides providing a description of the API functions for the PicoScope 9000 Series from our [Documentation page](https://www.picotech.com/library/documentation).

 ## Obtaining support